Corns on the Foot

 The most common cause of corns is shoes that are too tight.
 Corns form in areas of excessive pressure, usually in areas where shoes rub against toes.
 They can also form when toes are squeezed together tightly within the shoes.
 Hard corns usually form on the tops or sides of the toes.
 Soft corns generally form in the moist area between the toes.

 Another cause of corns can be a prominent underlying bone or the malposition of a digital joint.
-Corns form over these areas because of the there is abnormal pressure due to structure and the skin forms to protect the underlying areas.
+Corns form over these areas because of abnormal pressure due to structure and the skin forms to protect the underlying areas.

 It is also believed by some doctors that seed corns are caused by plugged sweat ducts on the bottom of the feet.